guisalmeida/guisalmeida.com/content/posts/2024-07-28-implement-accessibility-tests.md

 ```

-Now let's finally go to our test file which we created in the beginning when we opened and configurated Cypress, in my case is `/cypress/e2e/a11y.cy.js` if you leave it as Cypress default it should be `/cypress/e2e/spec.cy.js`.
-There we will configure it as follows:
+Now let's finally go to our test file which we created in the beginning when we opened and configured Cypress, If you leave it as Cypress default it should be `/cypress/e2e/spec.cy.js`.
+There, we will configure it as follows:

 ```js
 /// <reference types="cypress" />